warning

 Now I'd like you to justify your answer.

-Impressions are not always based on evidence in the text, they can also be influenced by a reader's personal experience.
+Impressions are not always based on evidence in the text.

-As people, places and things are not always positive.
+Impressions can be both positive and negative, as people, places, and things are not always positive.

 Well done if you selected the second statement.

-Yes indeed impressions can be both positive and negative.
+Yes indeed, impressions can be both positive and negative.

 And now it's time for your task.